Simon Dinnerstein

 Simon Dinnerstein (born February 16, 1943) is an American artist, best known for the painted work, The Fulbright Triptych (1971).

-Early life
+Early life and education

 Dinnerstein was born in Brownsville, Brooklyn, New York, in 1943 to pharmacist Louis and homemaker Sarah Dinnerstein.
 One of two children, his older brother Harvey Dinnerstein was also an artist.

-Education and career

-Dinnerstein holds a Bachelor of Arts in History from the City College of New York.
+Dinnerstein holds a Bachelor of Arts in history from the City College of New York.
 He studied painting and drawing at the Brooklyn Museum Art School with Louis Grebenak, David Levine, and Richard Mayhew.

+Career

 He was a member of the faculty at the New School for Social Research, Parsons School of Design, and New York City Technical College.
 He lectures widely and has lectured at Pennsylvania State University.